abdulhaseeb-ai/fragment-shader-debugger/README.md

 you can write your own math fucntion to perform the actions.

-Each grid is representing a pixel. you can increase and decrease the number of pixels, by changing the grid size.
+Each box is representing a pixel. you can increase and decrease the number of pixels, by changing the grid size.

 ![A!](https://github.com/abdulhaseeb-ai/fragment-shader-debugger/assets/74037241/5fb0d6c4-34d2-4b59-bd49-8caea3ebc76e)